-Mondays weren’t bad because, after I was done with them, I’d drop Angela’s samples off at a lab about 15 minutes away from ours.
-The lab was huge and I admired the artistic renditions of different cells and organisms on the oversized walls.
+Mondays weren’t bad because after I was done with Angela’s samples I’d drop Angela’s them off at a lab about 15 minutes away from ours.
+The lab was huge and I admired the artistic renditions of different cells and organisms on the over-sized walls.
 I usually talked to a guy named Charles, for a bit.
-He was short but fit and had a shaved head.
+He was short and fit with a shaved head.
 He mountain-biked a lot and we talked about the vacations we wanted to take with our significant others and things of that nature.
-I’d get back into my truck, grab a slice of pizza and find my way back to my desk for an unfilled day.
+I’d get back into my truck, grab a slice of pizza and find my way back to my desk for a relaxed day.

-Lauren had shown me where they had a water dispenser with cold and hot water down in the library for tea.
-I didn’t like having to go all the way down there every time I wanted a cup of tea and they ran out of the water jugs the dispenser used a lot too, so this was easier.
+Lauren had shown me where they had a water dispenser with cold and hot water down in the library for tea, but I didn’t like having to go all the way down there every time I wanted a cup.
+They ran out of the water jugs the dispenser used a lot too, so this was easier.

 On Fridays they began offering stress management classes at an off-site location about an hour away.
-I would carpool with Lauren and her friends.
+I would carpool with Lauren and her friends up there.

 February 12, 2016